JuliaLang/julia/doc/src/manual/faq.md

 Some functions are used only for their side effects, and do not need to return a value.
-In these cases, the convention is to return the value `nothing`, which is just a singleton object of type `Void`.
+In these cases, the convention is to return the value `nothing`, which is just a singleton object of type `Nothing`.
 This is an ordinary type with no fields; there is nothing special about it except for this convention, and that the REPL does not print anything for it.
 Some language constructs that would not otherwise have a value also yield `nothing`, for example `if false; end`.